 YouTube, Instagram, and LinkedIn have been great drivers of traffic for B2B audiences.
 But Instagram’s Reels and TikTok are starting to turn the heads of businesses.
 Should your business be on TikTok?
+What even is the purpose of TikTok?
 It is a great question.

 Yes.
 It’s a great place to take your old blogs and bring them back to life (as long as the content is still relevant of course).

 People want reposted material because there is an endless supply out there where repurposed content reigns king!
 It’s a great way to stay relevant and creative in the internet age.

 How Can You Get More Out of Your Existing Content by Using The Right Tools?

 There are many tools you can use for repurposing content – like BuzzSumo or Trello, but there is one that I would recommend over the others: Ahrefs.